The Ultimate Bathroom Cleaning Checklist for Every Schedule

 1. Wipe Down Counters

 Make sure your vanity is completely cleared of items so you can give bathroom countertops a proper cleaning.
-Cleaning solutions vary by surface material.
+The best cleaning solutions will vary by surface material.
 Soak and scrub tile with baking soda and water, but stick to warm, soapy water to clean marble and granite.
 Wipe off any remaining water with a dry cloth.

 2. Disinfect Toilet